aditya-an1l/aditya-an1l/README.md

 ![Aditya An1l's GitHub stats](https://github-readme-stats.vercel.app/api?username=aditya-an1l&show_icons=true&theme=gruvbox)
 -->

-- ⚛️ **Avid learner and researcher**.
+- ⚛️ **Avid Learner**.
-    - I use GitHub to harness my programming and research skills and contribute to important projects.
+    - I use GitHub to harness my programming and research skills, and use it to contribute to important projects.

 - 📖✍️ **Read a lot.
 Write a lot.**
   - I read research papers, blogs, news articles and non-fiction books.